Collar bone pain physiotherapyBy Nigel Chua

-Collar bone (medically termed as "clavicle") pain is actually a very common problem and can be caused and aggravated by a number of different problems.
+Collar bone (medically termed as "clavicle") pain is a common problem and can be caused and aggravated by a number of different problems.

-Here let's look at the most common causes of clavicle pain, what causes them, how they differ and the best treatment options.
+Here we look at the most common causes of clavicle pain, what causes them, how they differ and the best treatment options.

 The clavicle or collarbone is roughly 15 cm long and connects our arms to our body through two joints:

 - the sternoclavicular joint at the proximal end with the breastbone (sternum)